Miyuu Sugawara: K-1 Atomweight Grand Prix

 On May 12, 2022, it was announced that a K-1 Atomweight Grand Prix would be held, which would crown the inaugural atomweight champion.
-Sugawara was booked to face the unbeated Kira Matsutani, while the other pairing saw Phayahong Ayothayafightgym face Mio Tsumura.
+Sugawara was booked to face the unbeaten Kira Matsutani, while the other pairing saw Phayahong Ayothayafightgym face Mio Tsumura.
 The one-day four-women tournament was held at K-1: Ring of Venus on June 25, 2022, at the Yoyogi National Gymnasium in Tokyo, Japan.
 She won the fight by majority decision, with two judges scoring the fight 30–29 in her favor, while the third judge scored the bout as a 30–30 draw.
 Sugawara advanced to the tournament finals, where she faced Phayahong Ayothayafightgym.
 The fight was ruled a majority decision draw following the first three rounds, with two judges scoring the fight 30–30 and 29–29, while the third judge scored it 30–29 for Phayahong.
 Accordingly, an extension round was fought, after which Phayahong was awarded a split decision.